jelc53/whats-new-nextjs/posts/01_advi_kucukelbir_2017.md

 ### Worked Example

-In this section we tackle a simple example (where we know the analytical solution) and implement the solution in code with TensorFlow.
+In this section we tackle a simple example (where we know the analytical solution) and implement the solution in code with TensorFlow [[7]](#reference-documentation).

 **Problem statement**: Want to find the posterior of a normal distribution with unknown mean $p(\mu \mid X=D)$.